openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 ### User Stories

-* As an operator author, I want to easily discover the cluster publishing status, so that I can bootstrap my component as public or private accordingly.
+* As the author of the image registry operator, I want to easily discover the cluster publishing status, so that I can configure access the cloud storage objects accordingly.

 ### Goals